Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential

 \subsection{Interaction quench}

-An alternative way to explore the internal excitations of an interacting many-body system is by performing an instantaneous quench of the interaction strength.
+An alternative way to explore the internal excitations of an interacting many-body system is by performing an instantaneous quench of the interaction strength, which for the two particle case has been studied in~\cite{Schmelcher1,Sowinski2}, and for different confining potential in~\cite{Mistakidis1}.
 In current experiments in ultracold atomic gases this is feasible.
 Indeed, a great control on the interaction strength is achieved by means of Feshbach resonances~\cite{feshbach.reson.ultracold}.

-A possible protocols is to prepare the system in its ground state for a certain value of the interaction strength, then the latter is suddenly changed and as a consequence the original state is non-stationary anymore and evolves in time, populating the new set of eigenstates corresponding to the new value of the interaction strength.
+A possible protocol is to prepare the system in its ground state for a certain value of the interaction strength, then the latter is suddenly changed and as a consequence the original state is non-stationary anymore and evolves in time, populating the new set of eigenstates corresponding to the new value of the interaction strength.

 This way to probe the system has similarities with the breathing mode.
 It also preserves spin and parity.
 However, due to the invariance of the interaction under translations, there are no center-of-mass excitations.